 Industry 5.0 recognizes the power of industry to achieve societal goals beyond jobs and growth to become a resilient provider of prosperity, by making production respect the boundaries of our planet and placing the wellbeing of the industry worker at the center of the production process.

 And of course quite some business and economic progress.
-‘People first’ also means skilled workers (and we lack digital factory skills), training, and a focus on talent, on top of ’empowered workers’ who can count on improved safety and wellbeing, all topics in future of work debates and hybrid working evolutions across the board.
+‘People first’ also means skilled workers (and we lack digital factory skills), training, and a focus on talent, on top of ’empowered workers’ who can count on improved safety and wellbeing, all topics in future of work debates.

 It is indeed not a coincidence that the attention for Industry 5.0 is accelerating now.
 Just as the COVID-19 pandemic accelerated digital transformation, it accelerated the focus on other challenges of our time and the importance of people, environment, and societal changes.

 However, just as is the case with another phenomenon that existed before but now gets loads of attention, hybrid working models, the drivers behind Industry 5.0 aren’t new.
 It’s just that they are adapted to the modern Zeitgeist – and accelerated by it.